-Each year, several outstanding students are accepted into the Program on Corporate Compliance, enabling them to gain unparalleled expertise in this area, through both coursework and access to leading practitioners.
+Each year, several outstanding students are offered positions as Fellows with the Program on Corporate Compliance, enabling them to gain unparalleled expertise in this area, through research and enhanced access to our invitation-only events and to leading practitioners.

 2015-16 Student Fellows

 Jack Neff is currently a 3L at NYU School of Law.
 Jack graduated from the University of Delaware in 2013 with a B.A. in Political Science and Economics as well as an M.A. in Economics.
 As an undergraduate, Jack captained the University of Delaware Heavyweight Crew team.
 This past summer, Jack worked in the New York office of the Federal Trade Commission.
 Jack has joined Latham & Watkins as a Summer Associate in 2015.
 Jack’s master thesis was entitled "Empirical Analysis of Federal Antitrust Enforcement: 1970-2011" and he continues to focus on antitrust enforcement as a program fellow.

 Cristina Vasile 2016